edadma/iup/README.md

 The more "programmer friendly" part of this library is found in the `io.github.edadma.iup` package.
 That's the only package you need to import from, as seen in the example below.
-The other package in the library is `io.github.edadma.iup.extern` which provides for interaction with the *LibYAML* C library using Scala Native interoperability elements from the so-call `unsafe` namespace.
+The other package in the library is `io.github.edadma.iup.extern` which provides for interaction with the *Libiup* C library using Scala Native interoperability elements from the so-call `unsafe` namespace.
 There are no public declarations in the `io.github.edadma.iup` package that use `unsafe` types in their parameter or return types, making it a pure Scala bindings library.
 Consequently, you never have to worry about memory allocation or type conversions.